oapicf/pinterest-sdk/clients/rust/generated/docs/AdsApi.md

 ## ads_slash_analytics

-> Vec<models::AdsAnalyticsResponseInner> ads_slash_analytics(ad_account_id, start_date, end_date, columns, granularity, ad_ids, click_window_days, engagement_window_days, view_window_days, conversion_report_time, pin_ids, campaign_ids)
+> Vec<models::AdsAnalyticsResponseInner> ads_slash_analytics(ad_account_id, start_date, end_date, columns, granularity, ad_ids, click_window_days, engagement_window_days, view_window_days, conversion_report_time, pin_ids, campaign_ids, reporting_timezone)
 Get ad analytics

-Get analytics for the specified ads in the specified <code>ad_account_id</code>, filtered by the specified options. - The token's user_account must either be the Owner of the specified ad account, or have one of the necessary roles granted to them via <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a>: Admin, Analyst, Campaign Manager. - The request must contain either ad_ids or both campaign_ids and pin_ids. - If granularity is not HOUR, the furthest back you can are allowed to pull data is 90 days before the current date in UTC time and the max time range supported is 90 days. - If granularity is HOUR, the furthest back you can are allowed to pull data is 8 days before the current date in UTC time and the max time range supported is 3 days.
+Get analytics for the specified ads in the specified <code>ad_account_id</code>, filtered by the specified options. - The token's user_account must either be the Owner of the specified ad account, or have one of the necessary roles granted to them via <a href=\"https://help.pinterest.com/en/business/article/share-and-manage-access-to-your-ad-accounts\">Business Access</a>: Admin, Analyst, Campaign Manager. - The request must contain either ad_ids or both campaign_ids and pin_ids. - If granularity is not HOUR, you can pull data from up to 90 days before the current date in UTC time, with a maximum time range of 90 days. - If granularity is HOUR, you can pull data from up to 8 days before the current date in UTC time, with a maximum time range of 3 days.

 ### Parameters